 But it’s the use of hydrogen that is perhaps most intriguing.
 In effect, hydrogen is a way of storing electricity.
 It can be made using wind power to ‘crack’ sea water into hydrogen and oxygen.
 Unlike connecting a city directly to intermittent wind power and relying on large, expensive and mineral-intensive batteries, hydrogen can be stored easily in a far less expensive way.

 Vehicles and people will be separated on three types of road, with faster-moving traffic kept away from the core of the city.
-Residents will be transported by zero-emissions, driverless vehicles and deliveries made by Toyota’s e-pallet autonomous vehicle, originally designed for the Tokyo Olympics.
+Residents will be transported by zero-emissions, driverless vehicles and deliveries made by Toyota’s e-pallet autonomous vehicle.
 An interesting twist is that the e-pallet could also be used to transport retailers.
 Instead of visiting the bakery or bike shop, they will come to you.

 And imagine how smart watches of the near future will be able to upload the vital signs of the Woven City citizens to a central medical diagnostic cloud.
 Approaching medical problems could be monitored via Artificial Intelligence and diagnosis could be done in the background without formal trips to doctors.